 - 6000.
 Art History and Appreciation for the Public School (3).
 Pr., graduate standing.
 Seminar discussions of history of art and art appreciation at levels appropriate to grades N-12. - 6010.
 Survey of Non-Western Art (3).
 Pr., graduate standing.
 Survey of tribal, pre-Columbian, Islamic, Indian, and Far Eastern art.
 May be taught concurrently with the corresponding senior level course. - 6020.
 The Renaissance in Italy (3).
 Pr., graduate standing.
-A analysis of the visual arts in Italy from the fourteenth through the sixteenth century.
-This course may be taught concurrently with VISU 3020. - 6030.
+A analysis of the visual arts in Italy from the 14th through the 16th century.
+May be taught concurrently with VISU 3020.

+- 6030.
 History of Seventeenth- and Eighteenth-Century Art (3).
 Pr., graduate standing.
 An investigation beyond the survey level of Western painting, sculpture, and architecture produced during the Baroque and Rococo periods.
 May be taught concurrently with the corresponding senior level course. - 6040.
 History of Nineteenth-Century Art (3).
 Pr., graduate standing.
 An investigation beyond the survey level of Western painting, sculpture, and architecture from the late 18th through the 19th century.
-May be taught concurrently with the corresponding senior level course.
+May be taught concurrently with the corresponding senior level course. - 6050.

-- 6050.
 American Art (3).
 Pr., graduate standing.
 A study beyond the survey level of the visual arts in America from the Colonial Era to the present.
 May be taught concurrently with corresponding senior level course. - 6060.
 Art Since 1945 (3).
 Pr., graduate standing.
 A study of international art since 1945 as well as themes and issues in contemporary art.
 May be taught concurrently with the corresponding senior level course. - 6070.
 Women in the History of Art (3).
 Pr., graduate standing.
 A study of women artists from 1550 to the present including cultural and social issues and historiography.
-This course may be taught concurrently with corresponding senior level course. - 6090.
-Medieval Art (3).
+May be taught concurrently with corresponding senior level course. - Medieval Art (3).
 A study of the art and architecture of Western Europe and Byzantium from the Early Christian period through the Gothic era.
-This course may be taught concurrently with VISU 3090.

-- 6102.
-Drawing for the Public School (3).
+May be taught concurrently with VISU 3090. - 6100.
+The Artist in Film and Fiction (3).
+Pr., VISU 2030 and 2040 or equivalent.
+Examines visual artists and the creative process as depicted in film and fiction. - Orawing for the Public School (3).
 Pr., graduate standing.
 Studio exploration of traditional drawing media and methods for public school teachers. - 6202.
 Painting for the Public School (3).
 Pr., graduate standing.
 Studio exploration of traditional painting media and methodology for public school teachers. - 6212.
 Painting (3).
 Pr., graduate standing.
 Graduate painting; optional problems and media.
 May be repeated for credit. - 6302.
 Sculpture for the Public School (3).
 Pr., graduate standing.
-Studio exploration of traditional and contemporary sculptural media and methodology for public schools teachers.
+Studio exploration of traditional and contemporary sculptural media and methodology for public schools teachers. - 6402.

-- 6402.
 Ceramics for the Public School (3).
 Pr., graduate standing.
-Studio exploration of traditional ceramic processes, techniques, and methodology for public school teachers. - 6502.
-Printmaking for the Public School (3).
+Studio exploration of traditional ceramic processes, techniques, and methodology for public school teachers. - Printmaking for the Public School (3).
 Pr., graduate standing.
 Studio exploration of traditional printmaking media and methodology for public school teachers. - 6512.
 Printmaking (3).
 Pr., graduate standing.
 Graduate printmaking; optional problems and media.
 May be repeated for credit. - 6902.
 Individual Studio Project (3).
 Pr., department head's approval.
 Graduate work in the various disciplines designed by the student with approval of faculty involved.
 May be repeated for credit.
 May be taught concurrently with the corresponding senior level course.